lindemann-co/einstein-cv-template/README.md

 ## How to customize the CV to your taste
 ### Colors
 To start with, you'll most certainly want to chose different colors for the backgrounds (header, contact band and left column).
 It all happens in [cv_einstein.cls](cv_einstein.cls).
 Thanks to tools such as [HSB Color Picker](https://codepen.io/HunorMarton/details/eWvewo) finding a suitable hue, saturation and brightness should be pretty easy.
+The only caveat is that the color library takes hue values between [0;1] while most online color pickers display hues in [0; 255] or [0; 360] ranges.
+You'll have to do some maths.

 ### Icons
 All icons come from Font Awesome for LaTeX, whose documentation is available at [doc/fontawesome.pdf](doc/fontawesome.pdf).